 2. What is the value of relative permeability in ferromagnetic material?

-Ans: Relative magnetic permeability for ferromagnetic material is very high and usually it has the value in the order of 102 to 106.
+Ans: Relative magnetic permeability for a ferromagnetic material is very high and usually it has a value in the order of 102 to 106.

-This is all from this article.
+This is all from this article on properties and examples of ferromagnetic materials.
 If you have any doubt on this topic you can ask me in the comment section.